 The case is a full tower case I’m sure that the video card and any other big video card should be able to fit this case with no problems.

-Even though the price isn’t all the way there, I currently have a GTX 1080 Ti listed for the graphics card.
+Even though the price isn’t all the way there, I currently have a RTX 2080 listed for the graphics card.
 This is the absolute best video card you can get on the market right now and since it fits within the budget, it makes sense to have the best of the best.

-The price point for a GTX 1080 Ti is crazy high right now so if you need to go down to a 8GB GTX 1080 to get a better overall price then do so.
+The price point for a RTX 2080 is high right now so if you need to go down to a 8GB RTX 2070 to get a better overall price then do so.
 The GPU market has been going hay wire due to Bitcoin mining farms and the like.
+The current listing for the above RTX 2080 has some options for brand new, though it is a bit pricier than usual.

 The companies that make the video cards that we gamers need are increasing the price due to the demand from the miners, this is why almost all of the GPUs pricing doesn’t make sense.
 It’s an odd time to be building PCs and I’m trying my best to keep everything updated as we move forward.
 With that in mind, let’s go over everything else with the build.